Israel–Jordan relations: 2010–present

 In April 2021, Jordan condemned Israel for raiding the Al-Aqsa mosque in Jerusalem and silencing the minaret's loudspeaker.
-However, on 8 July of that year, reports surfaced that Israeli Prime Minister Naftali Bennett met with King Abdullah II of Jordan in what was said to be a "very positive" atmosphere.
+However, on 8 July of that year, reports surfaced that Israeli Prime Minister Naftali Bennett met with King Abdullah in what was said to be a "very positive" atmosphere.
 The report, leaked by an anonymous former Israeli official, said that Bennett and King Abdullah agreed to open a "new page" in relations, after the strained relations of the past years.
 More specifically, it said that Israel agreed to double the amount of water they sold to Jordan.
 Bennett's office declined to comment on the report.

-In early September 2021, King Abdullah and Israeli president Isaac Herzog discussed sustainability, climate crisis and energy in an unannounced meeting.
+In early September 2021, King Abdullah and Israeli president Isaac Herzog discussed sustainability, climate crisis, and energy in an unannounced meeting.
 On 5 January 2022, Abdullah met with Israeli Minister of Defense Benny Gantz in Amman.
 They discussed regional stability and bilateral ties.
 Abdullah stated "the need to maintain calm in the Palestinian territories" and called for a two-state solution as a "comprehensive and just solution" of the conflict.
 It was the first public hosting of an Israeli official by Abdullah in more than four years.
 According to observers, it was part of a reset of bilateral relations between Jordan and Israel.
 On 30 March 2022, King Abdullah met with Israeli president Isaac Herzog in Amman.
 They discussed the Israeli-Palestinian conflict, and bilateral relations.
 It was the first official visit of an Israeli president to Jordan.

 In an interview with CNN in December 2022, after the inauguration of the new Israeli government, King Abdullah warned Israel not to change the status of the Muslim and Christian holy sites and stated "If people [Israeli government] want to get into a conflict with us, we're quite prepared".

+In April 2023, Jordanian MP Imad Al-Adwan was arrested by Israeli authorities after trying to smuggle weapons and gold into the West Bank.